 PokerStars is the most widely recognized brand in the online poker world.
-Unsurprisingly, many people were excited when its parent company, Rational Group, announced it had teamed up with one of Atlantic City’s casinos in order to obtain a New Jersey iGaming license.
+Unsurprisingly, many people were excited when its parent company, Rational Group, teamed up with one of Atlantic City’s casinos in order to obtain a New Jersey online gambling license.

-The entire process took longer than expected, but in March 2016, PokerStars NJ finally became available to residents of the Garden State.
-Their amazing software and great bonuses allowed the new site to quickly reach the top of New Jersey’s poker traffic charts.
+The process took longer than expected, but in March 2016, PokerStars NJ finally became available to residents of the Garden State.

-PokerStars NJ isn’t connected with the wider, international PokerStars network, which means that their player pool is limited exclusively to poker enthusiasts from New Jersey.
+PokerStars NJ isn’t connected with the wider, international PokerStars network, which means that the player pool is limited exclusively to poker enthusiasts from New Jersey.

 Bottom line: If you live in New Jersey and you’re even remotely interested in playing online poker, joining PokerStars NJ is almost mandatory.

 New players at PokerStars in New Jersey will have their choice of two different bonus offers:

 |Promo Code||None - Use Links|

 |Bonus Offer 1||Play 1 hand, get $50 in free play.|

 |or Bonus Offer 2||Up to $600 deposit match - Use code STARS600|

 Play 1 hand, receive $50 in free play.